Dynamic Client Registration Overview

 What is Dynamic Client Registration?

-Dynamic Client Registration is a protocol that allows OAuth client applications to register with an OAuth server.
-It is standardized by both the OpenID Foundation and by the IETF as RFC 7591.
-These specifications define how a client may submit a request to register itself and the response that the OAuth server should provide.
+Dynamic Client Registration (DCR) is an important feature of the OpenID Connect and OAuth 2.0 frameworks.
+It allows OAuth client applications to register with an authorization server at runtime instead of requiring manual configuration.
+It is standardized by both the OpenID Foundation in the OpenID Connect Dynamic Client Registration and by the IETF as RFC 7591.
+These specifications define how a client may submit a request to register itself and the response that the authorization server should provide.
+Dynamic client registration is particularly useful in scenarios involving multi-tenant architectures, federated identity, and large-scale applications where pre-registering every client is impractical.

-- The Server issues a new client based on the request and responds with the client details
+- The authorization server processes the request, registers a new client, and responds with the client details that it recorded.

 Use Cases for Dynamic Client Registration

-There are two primary use cases for Dynamic Client Registration:
+There are three primary use cases for dynamic client registration:

 Mobile Application Instances